 Prior to the court appearance, Victim/Witness Services staff briefs victims(witnesses) concerning court procedures, provides moral support and answers any questions that may arise including an explanation of procedures and terminology.

 During accompaniment to the courtroom, staff notify the assigned Assistant District Attorney that the victim(witness) is present.
 The Assistant District Attorney and victim(witness) may wish to speak to each other prior to the start of the proceedings and/or afterwards.

 Staff remain with the victim(witness) throughout the court proceedings to help relieve the trauma often associated with being in the presence of the perpetrator as well as being in the courtroom environment.
 During the proceedings, staff continue to provide information as well as support and guidance.

 At the conclusion of each appearance, staff will remain with the victim(witness) and/or family to provide additional information and support at this time.

 Victim Impact Statements

 As provided for in Section 390.30 of the Criminal Procedure Law, victims are entitled to submit a Victim Impact Statement (letter/s) to the presiding judge, prior to sentencing.
 Victim Impact Statements often include information regarding the physical, financial, emotional and/or spiritual impact of the crime.
 It may also include the victims input regarding sentencing.

-Furthermore, should the victim or survivor(of specific crimes only) wish to make an oral statement in open court prior to the sentence being imposed, Victim/Witness staff can provide information and assistance regarding necessary requirements to do so.
+Furthermore, should the victim or survivor(of specific crimes only) wish to make an oral statement in open court prior to the sentence being imposed, Victim/Witness Services staff can provide information and assistance regarding necessary requirements to do so.